 Complete work on your own

-Academic dishonesty is any act in which a student gains or attempts to gain an unfair academic advantage over other students.
+Academic dishonesty is any act in which a student gains or attempts to gain an unfair academic advantage over other students regardless of intention.
 Helping another student gain an unfair academic advantage is also considered academic dishonesty.

 With every test, paper, project, lab and assignment, be sure to complete your own work unless the written directions specifically allow you to work with others.

 Whether you’re looking for help citing sources or struggling with a concept discussed in class, asking for help is okay.
-We encourage you to advocate for yourself and your needs to faculty and staff.
-Attend your instructor’s office hours listed on their syllabus, or use campus resources:
+Attend your instructor’s office hours listed on their syllabus, or use academic and tutoring resources.

 Learn more about the Honor Code.